KaelBlais/MachineLearning/README.md

 * CustomModels: This contains custom regression models built using the functions created in ML.py.

 * TensorFlowModels: This contains different tensorflow models using keras functionality

+The Notes.md file contains various notes and intermediate results from the optimization process.